 This course examines the programmes, policies and practices for managing an organisation's workforce.
 It focuses on techniques geared towards attracting and keeping employees in the organisation.
-It examines the processes of: planning for a future workforce in the midst of constant change, staffing issues, and compensating evaluating employees. the workplace, and maintaining improving effective relationships.
-(Prerequisite: 203 or the consent of the Department Head)
+It examines the processes of: planning for a future workforce in the midst of constant change, staffing issues, evaluating and compensating employees, improving the workplace, and maintaining effective relationships.
+(Prerequisite: BUS 203 or the consent of the Department Head)